Trending: 'What went wrong with Super Eagles?' - Fans ask questions after Afcon 2021 exit

 Editors' Picks

-While some fans are blaming goalkeeper Maduka Okoye for not doing enough to save Msakni's outside shot, others described the online call Austin Eguavoen's team had with Nigeria President Muhammadu Buhari earlier on Sunday as a distraction.
+While some fans are blaming goalkeeper Maduka Okoye for not doing enough to save Msakni's shot from outside the box, others described the online call Austin Eguavoen's team had with Nigeria President Muhammadu Buhari earlier on Sunday as a distraction.